geek111/tab/mytabs/README.md

 # KepiTAB Manager

-This is an open source Firefox add-on inspired by the features of **All Tabs Helper**.
+This is an open source Firefox add-on for advanced tab management.

 ## Features